s-victor/TinyPedal/docs/customization.md

 ## Backup JSON file
 TinyPedal will automatically create backup file with time stamp suffix if old setting file fails to load, and new default `JSON` with same filename will be generated.

 A newer released version will auto-update old setting and add new setting after loading.
-It may still be a good idea to manually backup files before updating.
+It may still be a good idea to manually backup files before upgrading to newer version.

 ## Editing JSON file